alexsandrospecht/MATERA_TALENT_POOL/README.md

 To Test, use `mvn test`
 To Build, use  `mvn clean package` add ` -DskipTests` to avoid the test phase
-To Run, use: `java -jar ./target/matera-talent-0.0.1-SNAPSHOT.jar`
+To Run, use: `mvn spring-boot:run` or `java -jar ./target/matera-talent-0.0.1-SNAPSHOT.jar`

 # Postman Collection
 In the `postman-collection` folder you will find a postman collection and environment.
 This collection contains one request to each API.